 - Medications

 Medical bills are only one part of the financial burden a crash can cause.
 Large truck accidents often leave smaller vehicles totaled.
-You can seek awards to pay for a replacement vehicle and compensation for any other damaged personal property.
+If your vehicle has been damaged beyond repair in a truck crash, you can seek awards to pay for a replacement vehicle and compensation for any other damaged personal property.

 If your vehicle is not totaled, but its resale value is significantly decreased, you could also be compensated for its diminished value in addition to its repair costs.